LowByteFox/novagrep/README.md

 # novagrep
-Personal implementation of grep in Rust
+Custom implementation of grep with custom additions

+> As of now, `novagrep` should be mostly compatible with [POSIX](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/grep.html) `grep`